Where will you take your samples?

 You can look at Autumn 2018’s results https://freshwaterwatch.thewaterhub.org/totally-thames-water-blitz to identify sites that have been tested in the past.
 We encourage you to find new sites (different types of sites) that you can conveniently test again at the next water-blitz, so preferably ones that don’t normally dry out in summer, you have any necessary permission to access and can so safely.

 You will need to accurately record your sampling location.
 You can either do this by hand, using an Ordinance Survey map (seek help if you need help Map Reading) , use a smartphone to determine your latitude and longitude, or the online map service on the FreshWater Watch website.
 Alternatively use https://www.gridreferencefinder.com/ to get your grid reference and other location information.

 What will you record and how?

 As well as taking P and N readings you will need to record the location, a site name, the date, time, number of participants, type of freshwater body and some observations about the appearance of the water and its surroundings.
 If you can take a photograph as well that’s a bonus!
 Water-Blitz sampling is allowing us to better understand ponds or lakes, or stretches of flowing water that are consistently clean or consistently polluted highlighting where potential pollution sources may be located.
 From a management point of view, participants have reported high sediment, high nutrient or algal bloom conditions in a number of projects that have resulted in agency actions towards mitigation.

 All this data can be recorded and uploaded directly using the ‘phone app (available on the Freshwater Watch website).
 However we strongly advise you to keep a paper copy as well, so you have a personal record of your data and a back-up in case of mishaps.
 Forms can be downloaded from the Freshwater Watch site.
-If you can’t manage to upload your records yourself you can post these forms to Hilary at Wild Oxfordshire, or use a local volunteer.